How much does it cost for dual citizenship? Understanding the financial implications.

 Consular Fees

 The Italian Consulate charges an application fee for the recognition of Italian citizenship.
-The fee charged at Italian consulates is of around €300 (approximately $340) for each applicant over the age of 18.
+As of 2025, following the change in Italian citizenship law approved by the Italian Parliament on December 28, 2024, the fee charged at Italian consulates is €600 (approximately $680) for each applicant over the age of 18.
 This fee is non-refundable, regardless of the petition’s outcome.

 Passport Fees